rabbitmq/OLM-Package-Repo/README.md

 First parameter is the cluster-operator release file </br>
 The second parameter the version of the Bundle we are creating (Same version of the cluster operator) </br>
 Third parameter is the output folder where the bundle is generated

+The script can be then executed by a cluster-operator git worlflow in order to automatize the process on every release.